Washington DC Car Accident Lawyer

 As the case advances, we will prepare you for each phase of the settlement or litigation as it becomes necessary.
 Our DC car accident attorneys work on a contingency fee basis, which means you do not have any fees when you retain the services of our firm.
 You will only pay fees when you have received monetary damages in your case.

-Assisting You in Negotiations with Insurance Companies
+Assisting You in Negotiations with Insurance Companies in Maryland

 We will negotiate on your behalf with the insurance company or attorney for the at-fault party to preserve your rights to file a case, should the settlement offer from either party not be sufficient.
 Negotiating with the at-fault’s insurance company may seem like they are negotiating in your best interest.
 Insurance companies are in the business of making money, not paying a deserving amount on accident claims.
 They will negotiate a lower amount than you could be entitled to under Washington, D.C. law and will present a settlement offer to you quickly after the accident, as they know you are under stress to pay for the damages and medical bills you may be facing.